mlhartme/stool/main/documentation.md

 * **certificates**
   Script or url to generate certificates to make stages available via https.
 Empty to generate self-signed certificates.
 Otherwise, if it starts with `http://` or `https://` Stool generates a `csr` and posts it to *certificates*, expecting back the certificate.
-Otherwise, Stool invokes the specified script with 3 arguments: the domain to generate a certificat for, the key file name and the certificate file name.
-The script is expected to generate the key and certificate in pem file format.
+Otherwise, Stool invokes the specified script with the desired domain as an argument.
+The script is invoked in *.backstage/ssh* directory, it is expected to either generates a tomcat.jks keystore file or a *cert.pem* and a *key.pem* file.
 Type string.
 * **committed**
   `true` if users have to commit source changes before Stool allows them to start the stage.
 Type boolean.
 * **defaults**